Sideward contact tracing and the control of epidemics in large gatherings: Discussion

 \section{Discussion}

 Tracing potentially infectious people is one of the fundamental non-pharmaceutical interventions to control epidemic spreading.
-This is even more true now, as in many countries virus circulation is limited and restrictions are lifted, but highly transmissible variants may, if left unchecked, lead to new extensive outbreaks.
+This is even more true now, as in many countries new extensive outbreaks are emerging due to highly transmissible SARS-CoV-2 variants, and new restrictions are implemented.
 In this paper we have pointed out that tracing all participants in a gathering augments usual backward and forward tracings with a new dimension, sideward tracing, allowing to detect transmission events that would be missed otherwise.
-Our analysis indicates that this may lead to a large improvement of the efficacy of CT in many situations, especially if targeted at large simplices, as shown explicitly with data on real gatherings at a University Campus during the recent pandemic.
-Our model does not include several ingredients that may increase the accuracy of the description of real systems, such as the presence of immunized people or the existence of delays associated to the tracing process.
+Our analysis indicates that this may lead to a large improvement of the efficacy of CT in many situations, especially if targeted at large simplices, as shown explicitly with data on real gatherings at a University Campus during the current pandemic.
+Our model does not include several ingredients that may increase the accuracy of the description of real systems, such as the presence of immunised people, the different infectivity of symptomatic and asymptomatic individuals, the dependence of the probability of infection on the simplex size, the existence of delays associated to the tracing process or the different probability of tracing individuals within the same simplex.
 Nevertheless, we expect these effects not to change the overall picture and the relevance of sideward tracing.
 Let us also point out that we have considered only the increase of the epidemic threshold as a measure of CT efficacy.
 Another central observable is the prevalence for values of $\lambda$ above the transition.
 For such a quantity we expect the effect of sideward tracing to be even larger, given the nonlinear effects due to the presence of more than one infected individual in a single gathering.
 Let us also stress the relevance of the application of our approach to a specific empirical case, where gatherings are reconstructed based on connections to a WIFI network.
 This type of passively obtained data constitutes a potential trove of information for tracing purposes.
-Many large organizations such as universities, schools, companies, already collect these data for their normal functioning.
+Many large organisations such as universities, schools, companies, already collect these data for their normal functioning.
 With suitable privacy-preserving protocols to treat them, they may provide an extremely simple and cheap way to trace gatherings as a whole and thus add a new weapon in the battle against disease spreading.